Sea Otter Classic Monterey: Things To See & Do

 Sea Otter Club Passes

-If you want the VIP Experience, there are 1 and 4-day VIP passes available online and onsite.
+If you want the VIP Experience, 1- and 4-day VIP passes are available online and onsite.
 Among the amenities you can enjoy with a Sea Otter Club pass are complimentary breakfast and lunch.
 If that’s not enough, you can also enjoy complimentary beer and wine with your meal.
 Of course, you can also enjoy upscale seating at the Sea Otter Club.

 How To Get To WeatherTech Raceway Laguna Seca

-If you’re driving from Monterey, take Highway 1 to Highway 68 towards Salinas.
+If driving from Monterey, take Highway 1 to Highway 68 toward Salinas.
 Follow Highway 68 (Monterey-Salinas Highway) until you see the signs for the Sea Otter Classic.
-You will turn left onto A Road then follow road markers to lead you to the entrance.
-The distance from the intersection of Highways 1 and 68 to Laguna Seca is 8.5 miles.
+You will turn left onto A Road, then follow road markers to lead you to the entrance.
+The distance from Highways 1 and 68 intersection to Laguna Seca is 8.5 miles.
 If you’re coming from Santa Cruz, take Highway 1 to Highway 68.
 On the other hand, if you’re coming from Salinas, take Highway 68 to the festival.

 Related: Asilomar – A Literal Refuge By The Sea